LEAGUE REGISTRATION

 1. There are no icings called in games.

-2. OFF SIDES are called when players are off side, all attacking players must clear the offensive zone to the neutral zone before re-attacking in the offensive zone.
+1. OFF SIDES are called when players are off side, all attacking players must clear the offensive zone to the neutral zone before re-attacking in the offensive zone.
 (Referee will direct the offending time out of the zone).
+Off-sides also result in loss of possession from the attacking team; possession will then be given to the defending team.

-4. Teams in all divisions will switch ends at the end of each period.
+1. Teams in all divisions will switch ends at the end of each period with the exception of the 2017 division.

 For levels changing on fly, the player on the bench cannot leave the bench until the player switching on the ice reaches the bench (one for one basis).
 If players leave the bench early, the referee will award possession of the puck to the opposing team.
 Teams will receive one warning before being penalized.